When I travel, I always look for hidden gems that prove to be amazing destinations.

 Jack Frost is just as busy in southern Indiana when autumn comes as he (or she) is in Vermont (and the maple syrup’s pretty good in the land of the Hoosiers as well).

-One of our country’s original art colonies, Brown County inspires artists and art lovers with the natural landscape and the area’s covered bridges, and the many galleries, public art exhibitions, and events promoted along ArtsRoad 46.
+One of our country’s original art colonies, Brown County inspires artists and art lovers with the natural landscape, the area’s covered bridges, and the many galleries, public art exhibitions, and events promoted along ArtsRoad 46.

 Kenai Peninsula, Alaska